International arbitration for tax disputes, 'baseball' style

-WASHINGTON (Reuters) - The United States remains undefeated in the nearly two years since it began settling corporate tax disputes with Canada through a winner-takes-all process popularly known as "baseball arbitration."
+WASHINGTON, Nov 25 (Reuters) - The United States is undefeated in the nearly two years since it began settling corporate tax disputes with Canada through a winner-takes-all process popularly known as baseball arbitration.

 Tax lawyers and accountants in both countries said the U.S. Internal Revenue Service had won three of the binding decisions and Canada none.
 They said the IRS had collected a significant sum of money, possibly in excess of $100 million.

-Launched in December 2010, the arbitrations follow the rules for settling salary disputes between Major League Baseball teams and their players.
-As in baseball, the two parties - revenue agents from the two countries - put forward a figure.
+Launched in December 2010, the arbitrations follow the rules for resolving salary disputes between Major League Baseball players and their teams.
+In the tax game, however, the companies forced to pay and the payments remain confidential.

 AIMING TOO HIGH?

-The tax arbitration panels are made up of three experts, one chosen by each country and the third by the other two experts.
+The arbitration panels are made up of three experts, one chosen by each country and the third by the other two experts.
 Revenue agents from each country submit a tax bill number to the panel.
+The panel picks the number it thinks is closest to the right answer.

-Tax experts on both sides said Canada had lost all three disputes because it was effectively trying to hit home runs - seeking too much in taxes during arbitration to realistically win the case.
+Tax experts on both sides said Canada had lost all three disputes because it was trying to hit home runs - seeking too much in taxes during arbitration.

-David Rosenbloom, a Washington, D.C.-based U.S. tax lawyer at Caplin & Drysdale, said the Canada Revenue Agency "has developed over the years a habit of taking really extreme and unwarranted positions.
+David Rosenbloom, a Washington, D.C.-based U.S. tax lawyer at Caplin & Drysdale, said: "The Canadian Revenue Agency has developed over the years a habit of taking really extreme and unwarranted positions.
 It's almost as though they're unaware arbitration is in the treaty."

-The CRA said in a statement that it prefers to resolve its tax disputes with the United States "at the negotiating table."
+The Canadian Revenue Agency said in a statement that it prefers to resolve its tax disputes with the United States "at the negotiating table."
 Going to arbitration "would be the last resort," the CRA said.
 It declined to comment on the cases, citing confidentiality rules in the treaty.

-The tax treaties with Hungary, Luxembourg and Switzerland passed the U.S. Senate Foreign Relations Committee in 2011.
-However, Republican Senator Rand Paul has taken advantage of Senate procedures to block the three treaties from going before the full Senate.
+The tax treaties with Hungary, Luxembourg and Switzerland passed the U .S.
+S enate Foreign Relations Committee in 2011.
+But Republican Senator Rand Paul has so far prevented all three treaties from going before the full Senate.

 A spokeswoman for Paul could not be reached for comment.
 Paul has previously objected to the treaties' provisions that require more sharing of U.S. taxpayer information.